BC Rail: Excursion services

-While BC Rail no longer operates the Excursion services, it did lease out its line to Rocky Mountaineer Vacations to use, operating two services over the former BC Rail route.
-The Whistler Sea to Sky Climb operates (until Spring 2016) between Vancouver and Whistler, which featured an observation car similar to the historical open-top car.
-The Rainforest to Gold Rush train operates north from Whistler via Prince George to Jasper.
-Both services are exclusively tourist-oriented and do not make local stops nor accept local-area travellers with fares significantly higher than former BCR passenger service rates.
-The West Coast Railway Association also returned the Royal Hudson #2860 to service during 2006.
+While BC Rail no longer operates excursion services, it did lease out its line to Rocky Mountaineer Vacations to use, operating two services over the former BC Rail route.
+The Whistler Sea to Sky Climb operated (until spring 2016) between Vancouver and Whistler, which featured an observation car similar to the historical open-top car.
+The Rainforest to Gold Rush train operates north from Vancouver via Whistler and Quesnel to Jasper.
+Rocky Mountaineer services are exclusively tourist-oriented and do not make local stops nor accept local-area travellers.
+The fares are significantly higher than former BCR passenger service rates.
+The West Coast Railway Association returned the Royal Hudson No. 2860 to service during 2006.